 By confronting some of the issues mentioned above and tackling them head on, it’s possible to relieve some pressures and help give you greater mental resilience.
 Talking some of the issues out with friend or loved one is not always an easy step, so pick your time and force yourself to deal with it.

-Talk to your spouse about what’s going on in your head, no matter how silly you think you sound, maybe write it down if you find it easier.
+Talk to a trusted friend or partner (or us at PTSD999) about what’s going on in your head, no matter how silly you think you sound, maybe write it down if you find it easier.
 This is actually a very good way of coping with stress.
 Your family and friends will have seen the changes in you and will notice things about you that you wouldn’t necessarily have.
 Remember it’s not a sign of weakness, you’re not weak.
 You do a very tough job that others don’t!

 “Probably one of the most difficult things I did was tell my wife how I was feeling and how I was struggling.
 Turns out she was struggling with some of her own issues.
 So now we can both be crazy together, life’s getting better for both of us.’’